Kikfas/alx-system_engineering-devops/0x02-shell_redirections/README.md

-printing words that appear once
+printing a line containing a pattern